RobiFag/GRASS_clouds_and_shadows/README.md

 More information about the algorithm and the module can be found here, <a href="https://grass.osgeo.org/grass74/manuals/addons/i.sentinel.mask.html" target="_blank">i.sentinel.mask</a>.

 i.sentinel.mask is a real complete GRASS GIS addon module (with GUI and manual page) and it is now available on the official <a href="https://trac.osgeo.org/grass/browser/grass-addons/grass7/imagery/i.sentinel.mask" target="_blank">GRASS GIS SVN repository</a>.<br>
-It can be easyly installed within GRASS GIS using the module g.extension:
+It can be easily installed within GRASS GIS using the module g.extension:

 <em>g.extension extension=i.sentinel.mask operation=add</em>